sensepost/dwn/README.md

                                      11 plans
 ```

-To a plan such as `gowitness` to screenshot <https://google.com>, run `dwn run gowitness --disable-db single https://www.google.com`.
+To run a plan such as `gowitness` screenshotting <https://google.com>, run `dwn run gowitness --disable-db single https://www.google.com`.
 This plan will exit when done, so you don’t have to `dwn stop gowitness`.

 ```text
 ❯ dwn run gowitness --disable-db single https://www.google.com